Narainkarthigeyan/SoulKings-CB266/README.md

 # SoulKings-CB266
-CBP21 - SPPECH TO TEXT FOR INDIAN REGIONAL LANGUAGES This model is developed using python's GUI - based module called "Tkinter"
+CBP21 - SPEECH TO TEXT FOR INDIAN REGIONAL LANGUAGES This model is developed using python's GUI - based module called "Tkinter"